 However, the IRS has also started requiring increasing amounts of disclosure and reporting from businesses and banking firms.
-For example, brokerage firms now report cost-basis information on investments to the IRS so that it can confirm you are properly reporting your capital gains or losses.
+For example, brokerage firms working on indices trading now report cost-basis information on investments to the IRS so that it can confirm you are properly reporting your capital gains or losses.
 You’ll also get a 1099 for any significant interest income, like a bonus deposit for opening a new checking or savings account (I’ve opened several of these with Chase using my money but different people’s account info for an easy 6-12% APY).
 Personally I think the new capital gains reporting is great since it means I get a copy of that 1099, too.
 I love doing taxes, but the amount of information I used to have to gather to get it done right was a pain.

 I’m not sure if this is a new requirement or not, but banks are also required to report income through “prizes or awards” valued at greater than $600 on a 1099-MISC.
 That makes sense if you have significant amounts of gambling income, but Citibank apparently has decided that frequent flyer miles also qualify.
 They’ve been sending 1099-MISC forms to people who opened American Airlines-affiliated checking accounts, and apparently they think each AA mile is worth 2.5 cents.
 If you received 25,000 miles, that works out to $625, just over the reporting requirement.